-The law interpreting this duty continues to develop and the Employment Court’s intervention in a protracted industrial dispute between Ports of Auckland Limited (POAL) and the Maritime Union of New Zealand Inc (MUNZ) over collective bargaining, which ultimately prevented POAL from operating its business as it wished, demonstrates just how far-reaching the practical implications of good faith can be.
+Since 2000, the duty of good faith has underpinned all employment relationships in New Zealand.
+The law interpreting this duty continues to develop and the Employment Court's intervention in a protracted industrial dispute between Ports of Auckland Limited (POAL) and the Maritime Union of New Zealand Inc (MUNZ) over collective bargaining, which ultimately prevented POAL from operating its business as it wished, demonstrates just how far reaching the practical implications of good faith can be.

-Good faith has been described by New Zealand’s Department of Labour as a “tool, not a weapon”, but emerging law in this area, exemplified by the POAL/MUNZ dispute, calls this into question.
+Good faith has been described by the Department of Labour as a "tool, not a weapon", but emerging law in this area, exemplified by the POAL/MUNZ dispute, calls this into question.

 The dispute attracted international media attention at a level similar to the Qantas and Transport Workers Union industrial stoush on the other side of the Tasman in 2011.
 POAL was brought to its knees with capacity reduced to as little as 30%, resulting in the loss of a number of major contracts, with sympathetic action by other unions nationally and a flurry of related litigation.

 Good faith defined

 Good faith is defined in the Employment Relations Act 2000 (Act) as being "wider in scope than the implied mutual obligations of trust and confidence" and requires the parties to an employment relationship to deal with each other in good faith, not to mislead or deceive each other and to be "active and constructive in establishing and maintaining a productive employment relationship".
 The Act also sets out consultation obligations for employers considering changes that could adversely affect employees' employment.